 Parliament has shown a long-standing interest in the consolidation and progress of the Bologna Process.
 In a resolution of 28 April 2015 on the implementation of the Bologna Process, it stressed that the Bologna Process is helping to improve the quality of education systems and facilitating the comparability of higher education establishments by providing quality assurance systems for the recognition of degrees, thereby increasing the attractiveness of higher education in Europe.

-In April 2018, Parliament adopted a new resolution on the Bologna Process.
-It called for a critical assessment of the process at the European Higher Education Area Ministerial Conference in Paris in May of that year.
-The resolution stressed the need to improve the social dimension of education by providing specific opportunities for access to higher education for students with disabilities and those from disadvantaged backgrounds.
+In April 2018, Parliament adopted another resolution on the Bologna Process.
+It stressed the need to improve the social dimension of education by providing specific opportunities for access to higher education for students with disabilities and those from disadvantaged backgrounds.
 It advocated accessible and fair mechanisms for allocating mobility grants and allowances.
 It also called for the EU and the Member States to increase their education budgets in order to guarantee that public higher education is free and accessible to all.

 For more information on this topic, please see the website of the Committee on Culture and Education.